netradius/websocket-demo-api/README.md

 # Netradius Websocket Demo Api

 This is a demo chat application using Spring Boot, Stomp and Sockjs.
-This is only the server-side code.
+This can serve as the server-side code for the demo client [code](https://github.com/netradius/websocket-demo-client)